mahdimohamadiha/movie-watchlist/README.md

 # Description

-A simple application to list the movies we want to watch later
+A simple application with .NET Core MVC to list the movies we want to watch later

 This site has the ability to make the movies we saw as "Watched".